Google's new Ad Settings show how dumb targeted ads still are

 And honestly, my big-picture interests aren't hard to find.
 Just take a look at my public Twitter feed, and you'll get a clearer picture than Google offers here.

-It's helpful that I can now easily turn off the incorrect assumptions with Google's new Ad Settings tool -- that's the news here, by the way -- or turn off Google's ad personalization altogether.
+It's helpful that I can now easily turn off the incorrect assumptions with Google's redesigned Ad Settings tool, or turn off Google's ad personalization altogether.

 But I think I'll leave it for now.
 Every time I see an ad for a nice new outdoor lounger or a locksmith, I'll know that the world's advertisers still haven't quite managed to build the Panopticon.